lulutalu/42_ft_containers/README.md

 - Use the namespace ``ft``
 - Use of ``std::allocator`` is mandatory
 - Be wary of all the details from existing containers

+# Sources

+For all informations about the functionnality and implementation of containers, [cppreference](https://en.cppreference.com/w/) and [cplusplus](https://cplusplus.com/) were very handy